Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 Mods which ***exclusively apply their changes to player 1 will NOT be fully compatible*** with this mod, since their changes will not apply to other summoned companion players.
 Examples of such mods include:
 - Mods that add new spells with attached scripts that check if the effect target is player 1 before applying the effect.
-- Mods that provide player exclusive animations.
+- Mods that provide player 1-exclusive animations.
 - Mods that change the death system for player 1.
 - Mods that add new keybinds.
 - Mods that modify the camera will have no effect at best or contribute to crashes at worst.
-- Mods that introduce new, player-centric mechanics.
+- Mods that introduce new, player 1-centric mechanics.
 A compatibility patch would be required in the future if I have the time to deploy both a Papyrus scripting framework and an SKSE plugin interface.

 #### Shortlist of Tested Incompatible Mods